winterland1989/Action.js/README.md

 A monadicAction is simply a function that produce an Action, don't bother why it's called monadic if you don't want to know. it's just a type of function.

-Action.sequence combine an array of monadicActions, and produce a new monadicAction, once this monadicAction get the init data, it will run the all the monadicActions in the array sequential, the data produce by first monadicAction will be passed to the second, and so on util all monadicAction are fired.
+Action.sequence combine an array of monadicActions, and produce a new monadicAction, once this monadicAction get the init data, it will run the all the monadicActions in the array sequential, the data produce by fire first monadicAction will be passed to the second, and so on util all monadicAction are fired.

     Action.sequence :: ([monadicAction]) -> monadicAction